• Home

 Best Folding Bike Lock Summary

-However, in general, they’re not as secure as either.
+However, there are some inherent security vulnerabilities in folding locks.
 Relatively thin steel plates and all those moving parts make them vulnerable to several types of attack.

 So when we’re choosing a folding bike lock, we need to be extra careful that we get the security levels right.